Useful Map Tools for Downloading

 How to make overlays from these files

 To produce usable overlays you need to print directly onto or copy onto clear transparency film.
 Toner based printers and copiers will produce overlays that are prone to having the toner scratched off.
 Some folks have reported success laminating the transparency film to protect the image.
-We have been using an old "thermofax" machine and a heat based film, to avoid that problem.
-But don't get the thermal based ones too warm, or they'll turn black!
 The smaller overlays are available as one per page or with as many as will fit on a page.
 The clear stuff is expensive, so we put as many overlays as we can on each sheet.

 Some of these tools are for sale printed on sturdy plastic cards